Meandering the world, one whisky at a time

 Also Read: Cosmopolitan Cocktail

-However, looking around, you will find Margarita recipes in various flavours and variations beyond the classic lime version.
+However, looking around, you will find good Margarita recipes in various flavours and variations beyond the classic lime version.
 I have seen different fruit flavours, like strawberry, mango, and watermelon.
-Today, I am staying with the classic Margarita recipe and investigate how to make a margarita at home.
+Today, I am staying with the classic Margarita recipe and investigate how to make a good margarita at home.

 Like all alcohol-forward cocktails, using only the best ingredients is essential.
 But let’s start at the most important ingredient; the tequila.